brianbraatz/brianbraatz.github.io/content/post/Articles/27/Low-Code Platforms- A No-Nonse.md

 ---
-title: Low-Code Platforms
+title: Low-Code Platforms In a Nutshell
-description: Options in 2023
+description: The Free, the Paid, and the Self-Hosted
-slug: low-code-platforms-guide-
+slug: low-code-platforms-guide
 date: 2023-07-15
-image: post/Articles/IMAGES/42.jpg
+image: post/Articles/IMAGES/lowcodeimage.png
 categories:
   - Low-Code
   - No-Code